 - It is used to prevent cytomegalovirus (CMV) disease after organ transplant.

-- If your child has any of these health problems: Low white blood cell count, low platelet count, or low red blood cell count.
+- If you have any of these health problems: Low white blood cell count, low platelet count, or low red blood cell count.

-- Do not give ganciclovir to your child while your child is taking this drug.
+- If you are taking ganciclovir.
+Do not take ganciclovir while taking this drug.

 This is not a list of all drugs or health problems that interact with this drug.